FrancisBanville/ms_interpreting_probabilities/README.md

 distribution can be used to predict the number of networks in which the interaction occurs.
-Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i \rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i, j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 ## Probabilistic interactions may also describe quantitative networks